 I am also an Hybrid-Travel enthusiast.
 I have a history of dabbling in adventure racing, triathlon and multi-day trekking and love physically exploring a destination.
 But I can also be happy lounging comfortably on a beach with a glass of 'bubbly' in my hand.

-Over the last twenty years I have traveled extensively, putting a lot of time and effort into research and creation of some pretty cool trips to some pretty amazing places.
-So why keep it to myself?
+Over the last twenty-five years we've traveled extensively, putting a lot of time and effort into research and creation of some pretty cool trips to some pretty amazing places.
+So why keep it to ourselves?
 Other people have helped me out so much with different aspects of my life that sharing some of my experience and insight on travel feels like a fair trade.
 Thus, ParadoxTravel was born.

 My goal is to inspire you with great stories and photos and to share recommendations and easy-to-follow itineraries that will save you time and make actualizing your travel dreams that much easier.